Skip to main content

 • Payback period under 12 months

-By accurately determining the purity of the brine using LiquiSonic® Measuring technology the following aspects can be optimized:
+Through the precise determination of brine purity using LiquiSonic® measurement technology the following aspects can be optimized:

 • Membrane lifespan